 Use Free Clinics

 Several times a year, vets may offer free clinics where they nix appointment fees.
 It’s a great time to schedule your pet’s vaccinations and annual check-ups.
-If your vet doesn’t offer this service, check with your local Humane Society or animal control; they should be able to offer you a list of available options.
+If your vet doesn’t provide this service, check with your local Humane Society or animal control; they should be able to offer you a list of available options.

 Order Pet Meds Online